andreasheunisch/qhashtool/README.md

 # qhashtool
-yet another graphical hashsum tool
+yet another graphical user interface hashsum tool

 Select a local file and calculate hash in order to check integrity of downloaded file.